 - Establishes that the requirements of the job are consistent with a business necessity.

-- Establishes objective basis for hiring, and more importantly not hiring, decisions.
+- Establishes objective basis for hiring or promoting, and more importantly not hiring or promoting, decisions.

 Here are some reasons not to create job descriptions:

-- Establishes written criteria which if not followed, may provide evidence for a claim;
+- Establishes written criteria which, if not accurate, may provide evidence for a claim;

 - May require greater scrutiny of each requirement if suit is filed;